gidavies/WebAppDevOpsLab/README.md

 3. Select Browse, search for Selenium and install Selenium.WebDriver
 <img src="images/S_3.png" width="624"/>
-and then Selenium.PhantomJS.WebDriver (you'll probably need to scroll down the results to find it)
+and then install Selenium.PhantomJS.WebDriver (you'll probably need to scroll down the results to find it)
 <img src="images/S_3_1.png" width="624"/>

 4. Close the NuGet page.